JamesPhillipsUK/GitHubProfilePluginAPI/CONTRIBUTING.md

-# Contributing to this GitHub Profile Plugin API
+# Contributing to the GitHub Profile Plugin API

 ## How we Talk